Teacher education: Supervised field experiences

-These three areas reflect the organization of most teacher education programs in North America as well as Asian countries like Sri Lanka.
-Courses, modules, and other activities are often organized to belong to one of the three major areas of teacher education.
+These three areas reflect the organization of most teacher education programs in North America and in Asian countries such as Sri Lanka.
+Courses, modules, and other activities are often organized into one of the three major areas of teacher education.
 The organization makes the programs more rational or logical in structure.
 The conventional organization has sometimes also been criticized, however, as artificial and unrepresentative of how teachers actually experience their work.
-Problems of practice frequently (perhaps usually) concern foundational issues, curriculum, and practical knowledge simultaneously, and separating them during teacher education may therefore not be helpful.
+Problems of practice frequently (perhaps usually) concern foundational issues, curriculum, and practical knowledge simultaneously, and separating them in teacher education may therefore be unhelpful.

-However, the question of necessary training components is highly debated as continuing increases in attrition rates by new teachers and struggling learners is evident.
-Additionally, with the increasing demands of the "teacher" research is beginning to suggest that teachers must not only be trained to increase learning experiences for their students, but how to also be a leader in an increasingly challenging field.
-The debate of how best to prepare teachers for teaching in today's demanding environments will continue to be an important focus of the United States, where the education of all children successfully is priority.
+However, the question of necessary training components is highly debated, as continuing increases in attrition among new teachers and struggling learners are evident.
+Additionally, with the increasing demands of the "teacher," research is beginning to suggest that teachers must not only be trained to increase learning experiences for their students, but also to be leaders in an increasingly challenging field.
+The debate of how best to prepare teachers for teaching in today's demanding environments will continue to be an important focus of the United States, where the education of all children successfully is a priority.

 Induction of beginning teachers

-Teaching involves the use of a wide body of knowledge about the subject being taught, and another set of knowledge about the most effective ways to teach that subject to different kinds of learner; it, therefore, requires teachers to undertake a complex set of tasks every minute.
+Teaching involves a wide body of knowledge about the subject being taught and another set of knowledge about the most effective ways to teach that subject to different kinds of learners; it therefore requires teachers to undertake a complex set of tasks every minute.
 Many teachers experience their first years in the profession as stressful.
-The proportion of teachers who either do not enter the profession after completing initial training, or who leave the profession after their first teaching post, is high.
+The proportion of teachers who either do not enter the profession after completing initial training or who leave the profession after their first teaching post is high.

-A distinction is sometimes made between inducting a teacher into a new school (explaining the school's vision, procedures etc.), and inducting a new teacher into the teaching profession (providing the support necessary to help the beginning teacher develop a professional identity, and to further develop the basic competences that were acquired in college).
+A distinction is sometimes made between inducting a teacher into a new school (explaining the school's vision, procedures, etc.) and inducting a new teacher into the teaching profession (providing the support necessary to help the beginning teacher develop a professional identity and to develop further the basic competencies that were acquired in college).

-A number of countries and states have put in place comprehensive systems of support to help beginning teachers during their first years in the profession.
-Elements of such a programme can include:
+Many countries and states have implemented comprehensive support systems to help beginning teachers during their first years in the profession.
+Elements of such a program can include: